3DNow!: 3DNow! extensions

 There is little or no evidence that the second version of 3DNow! was ever officially given its own trade name.
 This has led to some confusion in documentation that refers to this new instruction set.
 The most common terms are Extended 3DNow!, Enhanced 3DNow! and 3DNow!+.
 The phrase "Enhanced 3DNow!" can be found in a few locations on the AMD website but the capitalization of "Enhanced" appears to be either purely grammatical or used for emphasis on processors that may or may not have these extensions (the most notable of which references a benchmark page for the K6-III-P that does not have these extensions).

 This extension to the 3DNow! instruction set was introduced with the first-generation Athlon processors.
 The Athlon added five new 3DNow! instructions and 19 new MMX instructions.
 Later, the K6-2+ and K6-III+ (both targeted at the mobile market) included the five new 3DNow! instructions, leaving out the 19 new MMX instructions.
 The new 3DNow! instructions were added to boost DSP.
 The new MMX instructions were added to boost streaming media.

-The 19 new MMX instructions are a subset of Intel's SSE1 instruction set.
+The 19 new MMX instructions are a subset of Intel's SSE instruction set.
 In AMD technical manuals, AMD segregates these instructions apart from the 3DNow! extensions.
 In AMD customer product literature, however, this segregation is less clear where the benefits of all 24 new instructions are credited to enhanced 3DNow! technology.
 This has led programmers to come up with their own name for the 19 new MMX instructions.
 The most common appears to be Integer SSE (ISSE).
 SSEMMX and MMX2 are also found in video filter documentation from the public domain sector.
 ISSE could also refer to Internet SSE, an early name for SSE.

 3DNow! extension DSP instructions are the following: